eeshchaturvedi/Pneumonia-Disease-Prediction-and-Anomaly-Detection-Using-X-ray-Images/ProgressLogger.md

 - Backend development on the Flask server

   - Successfully integrated the model into the backend.
 The server can now load the saved .h5 model file.

   - Developed API endpoints to handle file uploads and return real-time predictions.

 - Frontend development for seamless user experience

   - Connected the file upload and preview UI to the Flask backend.

-- Designed and implemented a results dashboard to display the model's prediction, confidence score, and other key metrics.
+  - Designed and implemented a results dashboard to display the model's prediction, confidence score

 - The project is now a fully functional, end-to-end application.